Typhoon (novella): Analysis

-The story then leaps forward in time with the ship back in port, the events of what happened unstated.
-This was an innovative technique with hints of post-modernism.
-He challenges the reader to fill in the events of the story themselves.
-The break in the chronology is particularly effective, and jarring, as the preceding passages had been so detailed that the time it took to read the novel and the real time of the story were not so far apart.
+The story then leaps forward in time with the ship back in port, the events unstated of how this happened.
+This was an innovative technique with hints of post-modernism: Conrad challenges the reader to fill in the events of the story themselves.
+The break in the chronology is particularly effective, and jarring, as the preceding passages had been so detailed that the time it took to read the novella and the real time of the story were not so different.

 Real life connections

 In 1887, Conrad worked as chief mate on the Highland Forest under Captain John McWhir, whom he portrays in the novel as "McWhirr".
-He drew upon this 6 months voyage for the novel.
+He drew upon this six months' voyage for the novel.

-Conrad once dictated to biographer and friend Richard Curle a list of ships he served on, and the stories they were connected to—the connections might have been minor (a single character or incident) or major (a complete voyage), Conrad did not indicate.
-For Typhoon he said it "suggested" the steamer John P. Best which he served on.
+Conrad once dictated to biographer and friend Richard Curle a list of ships he had served on, and the stories they were connected to.
+The connections might have been minor (a single character or incident) or major (a complete voyage), but Conrad did not indicate which.
+For Typhoon, he said it "suggested" the steamer John P. Best which he had served on.

-Joseph Conrad dedicated the book to Cunninghame Graham, a fellow writer and Scots radical who was an enthusiastic supporter of Conrad since his earliest publications.
+Joseph Conrad dedicated the book to Cunninghame Graham, a fellow writer and Scots radical who was an enthusiastic supporter of Conrad from his earliest publications.